User guide¶

 The module contains a scikit-learn compatible of fuzzy decision tree estimator.
 Currently, only single-output multiclass classification is supported.

-• predict_proba will give a 2D matrix where each column corresponds to the class and each entry will be the probability of the associated class.
+predict, predictions will be computed usingXand the parameters learned duringfit.
+The output corresponds to the predicted class for each sample;predict_probawill give a 2D matrix where each column corresponds to the class and each entry will be the probability of the associated class.predict_log_probawill give a logarithm ofpredict_proba.

 >>> from sklearn.datasets import load_iris